AnushaPB/rainbowpca/README.md

 RGB-encoded principal components.
-The package converts principal component (PC) axes into red, green, and blue color channels, allowing continuous variation in multivariate data to be visualized directly in geographic space or PCA space.
+The package converts principal component (PC) axes into red, green, and blue color channels, allowing continuous variation in multivariate data to be visualized directly in geographic space.

-Although developed primarily for population genetic and landscape genomic analyses, rainbowpca can be applied to any multivariate dataset where the first three principal components capture meaningful continuous structure.
+Although developed primarily for population genetic and landscape genomic analyses, rainbowpca can be applied to any dataset where the first three principal components capture meaningful continuous structure.

 ## Installation